Prairie Rivers of Iowa Director Leaves Behind a Dynamic Tenure of Leadership

 MVPA Following Convoy Route During 2019 Centennial

-Military Vehicle Preservation Association 2019 100th Anniversary Transcontinental Motor Convoy on Lincoln Highway National Heritage Byway in Iowa.
+Military Vehicle Preservation Association 2019 100th Anniversary Transcontinental Motor Convoy on Lincoln Highway Heritage Byway in Iowa.

 The Government Gets Involved